scribd/advancecomp/README.md

 The [AdvanceCOMP][] recompression utilities is a suit of commands for optimizing the compression ratio for a number of [zlib][] based file formats, such as `.png`, `.mng`, and `.gz`.

-This is a fork of the [AdvanceCOMP][] recompression utilities that has been modified by adding the `adviphone` recompression tool that can recompress Apples iPhone optimized [PNG][] proprietary format.
+This is a fork of the [AdvanceCOMP][] recompression utilities that has been modified by adding the `advpngidat` recompression tool that can recompress Apples iPhone optimized [PNG][] proprietary format.

 The files in the `src/` directory are the unpacked contents of the [`advancecomp-1.15.tar.gz`](http://sourceforge.net/projects/advancemame/files/advancecomp/1.15/advancecomp-1.15.tar.gz) distribution.